joannakl/cs102/projects/project2.markdown

 	is called with a `null` or an empty `title` or `description`, it should throw an instance of `IllegalArgumentException`  with an appropriate message.

 	`links` should be a non-empty list of `URL` objects.
 Note that [`URL`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/URL.html) is a class defined in Java (you do not need to define it yourself).
-	If this constructor is called with a `null` or an empty list as `links`,  it should throw an instance of `IllegalArgumentException`  with an appropriate message.
+	If this constructor is called with a `null` or an empty list as `links`,  it should throw an instance of the `IllegalArgumentException`  with an appropriate message.

 	There should be no default constructor.